mnishiguchi/mnishiguchi_2019/_posts/2016-05-12-jekyll-related-page-list.md

 I heard that Liquid limits its capability for the safety reason.
 I realized that it was important to clearly understand what we cannot do with Liquid.
 Also, I need to get used to Liquid's syntax some of which is very different from Ruby's.

 ## Pseudo-code
-Here is the pseudo-code for logic in this code:

 - Create an empty array, `posts_list`
 - If the current page has any tags
   + iterate over lists under each tag